-Make sure you have connected the MIDI Out of your external MIDI controller to a MIDI In on your PreSonus audio interface (if available) or other MIDI interface.
+Make sure you have connected the MIDI Out of your external MIDI controller to a MIDI In on your AudioBox USB96 or other MIDI interface.
 If you are using a USB MIDI controller, connect it to your computer and power it on.

-Click on the Configure External Devices link in the Setup area on the Start page to launch the External Devices window.
+1. Click on the Configure External Devices link in the Setup area on the Start page to launch the External Devices window.

-Click the Add button.
+2. Click the Add button.
 This will launch the Add Device window.